tly1980/gcreds/README.md

 ```
 $ gcreds put mysecret < a_super_password.txt
-project_id is not provided, will use default project: [tom-finance] instead.
+project_id is not provided, will use default project: [your-default-gcloud-project] instead.

 ```